Rikky101/Social-Buzz-Project/README.md

 ## Data Sources
  Out of the 7 datasets provided by the company, I identified 3 relevant datasets for analysis:
  1. Reaction Types: This dataset contained **3 columns and 17 rows**, details about the types of reactions, Sentiment, and score.
+[ReactionTypes.csv](https://github.com/Rikky101/Social-Buzz-Project/blob/main/ReactionTypes%20(1).csv)
- 2. Reaction: Contained **5 columns and 25554 rows**, the reactions given by users to various content, including Content ID, user ID, types of reations, and datetime.
+ 2. Reaction: Contained **5 columns and 25554 rows**, the reactions given by users to various content, including Content ID, user ID, types of reations, and datetime.[Reactions.csv](https://github.com/Rikky101/Social-Buzz-Project/blob/main/Reactions.csv)
  3. Content: This dataset has **3 columns and 1001 rows**, captured details of the category about the content uploaded, including the content ID, content type and user ID.
 [Content.csv](https://github.com/Rikky101/Social-Buzz-Project/blob/main/Content.csv)

 ## Skills Demonstrated